gengshan-y/rac/README.md

 ### Updates
+- [06/13/2023] Added the cat/human model and image data necessary to run the demo.
 - [05/07/2023] We plan to release re-implementation of training code through [lab4d](https://github.com/lab4d-org/lab4d).
 - [01/22/2023] This repo is under development.
 It will contain the pre-trained category models of cats, dogs, and human.